lcpp-org/hpic2doc/docs/source/mesh.rst

 In two dimensions, the elements are triangles or quadrilaterals.
 In three dimensions, the elements are tetrahedra, hexahedra, wedges, or pyramids.

+A number of mesh formats are supported by hPIC2, as described in `MFEM's documentation <https://mfem.org/mesh-formats/>`_.
+Notably, Gmsh version 2.2 files are supported by MFEM.
+To use meshes from newer versions of Gmsh, either specify ``Mesh.MshFileVersion = 2.2;`` in the geometry file or run Gmsh with ``-format msh22`` on the command line.

 A description of how to use unstructured meshes in hPIC2 is provided :ref:`here <input_deck:MFEM>`.